2022 Formula Regional Asian Championship: Season report

 The fourth round of the championship saw multiple changes in the driver lineup, as many drivers elected to only take part in three rounds to keep their rookie status for championships in the same category later in the year.
 Estonian driver Paul Aron took double pole for the third and last Dubai event, but it was Hadjar who took the first race win, after the pair battled all race long.
 Braschi started from reverse grid pole in race two, but was passed at the start by Patrik Pasma.
 Jak Crawford overtook Oliver Bearman, who made his debut in round 4, in the last corner of the last lap, finishing in second place by a tenth of a second.
 Leclerc once again extended his championship lead after taking race three victory from Aron, he was 40 points ahead of Martí and Hadjar heading into the last round.

 The championship returned to Abu Dhabi for its season finale, with Leclerc converting his race one pole into a dominant victory, claiming the drivers' championship in the process as Martí, the only other driver still in contention, had a horrible race and finished in 12th after dropping back to 23rd at one point.
 The penultimate race of the season was a chaotic one, with Mini taking a closely-fought win over Beganovic.
 Hadjar and Mini ended the championship with a Hitech 1-2 in the final race.

-At the end of the season, Leclerc had amassed a 60-point advantage over his closest rival, although the very competitive Montoya, David and Mini didn't enter all rounds.
-Martí was the biggest surprise of the season as came second and took a dominant rookie title.
-The 2022 season saw grids climb to record highs for the championship, culminating at 29 entries for the season finale.
-The addition of a reversed grid for the second race meant more overtakes, and even the Masters Cup was reintroduced and won by Khaled Al Qubaisi, after there were no masters' entries in 2021.
-Mumbai Falcons India Racing took their first teams' championship in their second season of competition, over 80 points ahead of second place.